 It is our practice policy to encourage patients to see their usual doctor whenever possible.

-A full range of routine immunisations is available at all times at both St Agnes and Tea Tree Surgery.
-An appointment is necessary with a doctor to discuss your specific needs, indications and contra-indications.
+A full range of routine immunisations are available at all times at both St Agnes and Tea Tree Surgery.
+An appointment is necessary with a doctor to discuss your specific needs.

 Patients are reminded that they must always return for a review of test results with their doctor.
 This will either need to be at a face to face consultation or through a book phone consultation.

 Patients are requested to ring after 10.00 am for routine test results.

 PRESCRIPTIONS and REFERRALS

 Repeat prescriptions and specialist re-referrals will not normally be issued without doctor - patient contact.
-Where it has been agreed that such repeats will be issued, 24 hours notice is required and a fee of $5 for prescriptions, and $5 for re-referrals is charged on each occasion.
+Where it has been agreed that such repeats will be issued, 24 hours notice is required and a fee of $5 for prescriptions, and $5 for re-referrals may be charged on each occasion.